Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/installation-and-deployment.md

 We can deploy the bold reports application as the main application or subapplication.

-If you want to configure the Bold Reports application as the main application, please select `No` in the `Would you like to configure Bold Reports - Enterprise Reporting as a sub application` block.
+If you want to configure the Bold Reports application as the main application, please select `No` in the `Would you like to configure Bold Reports - Enterprise Reporting as a sub application` block and provide the Port Number and Site Name.

 ![Mainapplication_select](/static/assets/on-premise/images/installation/mainapplication_select.png)